 Inconsistent NAP (name, address & phone).

-Your business's name, addresses and phone number cannot have any inconsistencies across your local listing directories.
+Your business's name, addresses and phone number cannot have any inconsistencies in your local listing directories.
 Why it’s a problem: Google will scan a variety of websites to confirm that your business has the correct name, address, phone number, hours, etc. A mismatch in any of these sources could lead to a lack of credibility for the business.

 In this situation, "close" is not good enough.
 Details do make a difference.
 Remember, you're looking for all the small advantages you can get.

 For example, let's say your business is located at 123.
 E. Main Street.
-However, when publishing information to online directories, you may be using variations of your address: 123 East Main St., 123 E. Main Street, 123 East Main Street, etc. Although, online directories like Google, Bing and Yelp have duplicate suppression measures and can usually recognize abbreviations, it's in your best interest to publish the exact same data to every directory.
+However, when publishing information to online directories, you may be using variations of your address: 123 East Main St., 123 E. Main Street, 123 East Main Street, etc. Although online directories like Google, Bing and Yelp have duplicate suppression measures and can usually recognize abbreviations, it's in your best interest to publish the exact same data to every directory.
 Not sure which version to use?
-We recommend checking with USPS to see how your addresses is officially listed.
+We recommend checking with USPS to see how your address is officially listed.